Negotiating the Lowest Mortgage Interest Rates

 The bottom line

 Whether you’re buying your first home or your third, taking out a mortgage is a significant financial decision.
 For most people, as Thompson described it, their mortgages are their biggest assets and their biggest liabilities.
 That’s why you want to feel confident in the terms of your loan and in the lender with whom you work.
-By taking the time to improve your financial foundation and compare a variety of offers, you can come to negotiations empowered to get the best rate available to you.
+By taking the time to improve your financial foundation and compare a variety of offers, you can come to negotiations empowered to get your best rate.